 Ultimately, you have to decide whether you want to get full value out of your investment in new technology.
 Left to their own devices, employees will inevitably learn enough of the technology or software on their own to be able to use it – but will never be able to use it fully.

-Want to learn more about how technology is changing the role of finance, enabling it to fill a strategic as well as functional role?
+Want to learn more about how technology is changing the role of finance, enabling it to fill a strategic as well as a functional role?
 Download our report by clicking below.